benlucchesi/grails-cookie-session/README.md

 # Cookie Session V2 Grails Plugin

-The Cookie Session V2 plugin allows grails applications to store session data in cookies.
-By storing session data in cookies, a complete record of a client's state is transmitted with each request from client to server and reconstituted on the server.
-There are many benifits to this approach to managing clients' sessions.
+The Cookie Session V2 plugin enables grails applications to store session data in http cookies between requests.
+As a result, the client's session is transmitted with each request from the browser to the server.
+Benefits of this session management strategy inlucde:

 * Simplified Scaling

-      Because a client's session is passed with every request, you no longer need be concerned with complicated inefficient scaling strategies that compensate for the physical location of where the session is stored.
-Simply add application instances and route requests to them.
-No more session replication or sticky sessions needed.
-In addition, because the session data is stored by the client, the server doesn't waste memory or disk space for sessions that are open for long periods of time.
+      Because a client's session is passed with every request, the deployment architecture need not be concerned with complicated and inefficient scaling strategies that need to account for sessions stored on the server.
+      Simply add application instances and route requests to them; no need for session replication or sticky sessions.
+Also, because the session data is stored by the client, the server doesn't waste memory or disk space on sessions that are open for long periods of time.

 * Fault Tolerance

-      By default, grails sessions are stored in server-side memory.
-If you application crashes or becomes inaccessible, clients' session are typically lost or becomes out of sync between application instances.
-This can result in unexpected logouts, redirects, and loss of data, i.e. poor user experience.
-By using cookie sessions the application is much less brittle.
-In a single instance deployment scenario, the server or application can be recycled and clients can continue working with their sessions fully intact.
-In a multiple instance deployment scenario, any instance of the applicatin can service the next request.
+      By default grails sessions are stored in memory on the server.
+If the application crashes or becomes inaccessible, the clients' session is usually lost which can result in unexpected logouts, redirects, or loss of data, i.e. poor user experience.
+When the session is stored in a cookie, the user experience isn't disrupted by commission failures in the server.
+In a single instance deployment scenario, the server or application can be recycled and clients can continue working when the application becomes available with their session fully intact.
+In a multi-instance deployment scenario, any instance of the applicatin can service a clients request.
+A benificial side effect is that applications can be upgraded or restarted (within reason) without logging out users.

 ## Relationship to grails-cookie-session plugin
 This project started as a fix to the grails-cookie-session plugin.
-However after sorting through architectural issues and attempting to fix the code so that it supported my use-cases, the project became a complete rewrite.
+However after sorting through architectural issues and attempting to fix the code so that it supported use-cases in our application, the project became a complete rewrite.
 With that said, this project would not have been possible (or at least would have taken much longer!) had it not been for the original work.
 Many thanks to Masatoshi Hayashi for giving me a place to start.

-## Why Cookie Session V2?
+## Important Features Supported by Cookie Session V2 (not supported by the original cookie-session)
-The original cookie-session plugin is functional, but does not support the full breadth of use-cases found in modern grails applications.
-The following use-cases are not possible with the cookie-session plugin, but are fully supported by cookie-session-v2:

-+ Flash scope
++ compatible with flash scope

-  The Cookie-session plugin disregarded the flash scope between requests.
-Cookie-session-v2 preserves the flash scope between requests so that flash scoped variables are available on subsequent requests.

-+ webflow
++ compatible with webflow

-  The cookie-session plugin is not compatible with webflow.
-States were lost between requests.
-Cookie-session-v2 fully supports webflow state transitions and database access between requests to multiple application instances.

-+ Secure session

-  The cookie-session plugin compresses and signs sessions which prevents tampering, but the data can still be inspected and ready by clients.
-Cookie-session-v2 encrypts the session data which prevents both tampering and inspection.
++ supports secure sessions

-+ Sessions larger than 4kb
++ supports sessions larger than 4kb

-  The cookie-session plugin not support session larger than 4kb, compressed, i.e. the max size of a cookie.
-Cookie-session-v2 can store compressed sessions that approach the limit of the max-header size supported by the application server.

 # Installation